JorgeGIlG/MTF_Estimator/README.md

 # MTF_Estimator
 Robust ESF, PSF, FWHM &amp; MTF estimation from low-quality images.

+## Author's Notes

+Estimating the MTF becomes difficult when the image is far from ideal, something that often happens with satellite data.
+I came up with the idea of using piecewise polynomials and optimization techniques to build a robust MTF estimator that doesn't rely on a given function and, being mostly numerical, is also realistic.

+Implementing this algorithm using Python and its numeric and scientific packages was a funny exercise.
+Suprisingly, it works pretty fine.
+I think it is robust, as expected, but it is also accurate.
+I validated it against third-party software.
+So it is maybe somewhat valuable, for this reason I've decided to open-source it using a GPLv3.0 license.

 ## Introduction

 The Modulation Transfer Function (MTF) of an optical system represents the spatial frequency performance of such system.
 Its behaviour is directly related to the concepts of <i>sharpness, contrast</i> and <i>spatial resolution</i>.
 For this reason it is an important quality indicator, hence the need of an estimation method.